autokey/autokey/Installing.md

 This section applies to Debian and derivatives such as Ubuntu and Mint.
 These steps assume that you have Python version 3.5 or higher.

-AutoKey releases are available [at the GitHub releases page, here](https://github.com/autokey/autokey/releases/).
+AutoKey releases can be downloaded [at the GitHub releases page.](https://github.com/autokey/autokey/releases/).

 Either use the supplied Debian packages attached to the GitHub release, or build your own Debian packages.